mickymacirl/CI-P4-ICSB/README.md

 * [X] Admin can create users:

-   > Admin can create new users for the website.
+   > The admin can create new users for the website.

 * [X] Admin can set superuser status:

-   > Admin can set a user as a superuser, which gives them access to all features of the website.
+   > The admin can set a user as a superuser, which gives them access to all features of the website.

 * [X] Admin can set user permissions:

-   > Admin can set specific permissions for a user, such as the ability to create or edit content on the website.
+   > The admin can set specific permissions for a user, such as the ability to create or edit content on the website.

 * [X] Admin can set admin permissions:

-   > Admin can set permissions for themselves as an administrator, such as the ability to edit user details or delete content from the website.
+   > The admin can set permissions for themselves as an administrator, such as the ability to edit user details or delete content from the website.

 Users Image

+### User Story - As an admin, I need to be able to administer categories

+The admin can manage categories by editing, deleting, or adding new categories.
+This user story allows them to keep the categories up-to-date and relevant to the Irish Cyber Security Blog content.

+Implementation of Categories

+* [X] Admin can edit categories:

+   > The admin can modify the name of a category.

+* [X] Admin can delete categories:

+   > The admin can remove a category from the list of available categories.

+* [X] Admin can add categories:

+   > The admin can create a new category which adds it to the list of available categories.

+Categories Image

 ### Future Features